-How To Sing With Power (Glottal Compression)
+How To Sing With Power

-Breath support in particular is a technique that is often shrouded in mystery and buzz words, but the simple answer is that a supported tone is skewed towards more air pressure than air flow, and an unsupported tone is skewed towards air flow instead of air pressure – ergo, you need to retain diaphragmatic engagement rather than allowing the diaphragm to recoil and ‘push’ your air out of your mouth.
+Breath support in particular is another technique often shrouded in mystery and buzz words, but the simple answer is that a supported tone is skewed towards more air pressure than air flow, and an unsupported tone is skewed towards air flow instead of air pressure – ergo, you need to retain diaphragmatic engagement rather than allowing the diaphragm to recoil and ‘push’ your air out of your mouth.
 Breath support starts with a healthy posture, which looks a little something like this:

 - Head up